 During the period of the program, visiting students are considered Penn students.
 You are advised to become familiar with Penn policies as they do apply to you during this period.

-After submitting your statement of committal, you receive a letter from the Office of the University Registrar with instructions and a setup code to create your username or PennKey.
+After accepting your admission to the program, you will receive a letter from the Office of the University Registrar with instructions and a setup code to create your username or PennKey.
 A PennKey is required to participate fully in the Summer Abroad program.
 Your PennKey also provides you with access to your Penn email account, protected electronic resources—including your student account and grades—and Penn's library resources.
 Once you have a PennKey, enter your contact information, specifically an email address, into the Penn Directory to receive all necessary communications.
 For more information about setting up your account, visit the New Students page on the College of Liberal and Professional Studies website.

 The following information will help you as you're planning your travels abroad: